-Some basic thing, include the definition of metric entropy is introduced in my early blog.
+Some basic thing, including the definition of metric entropy, is introduced in my early blog.

 Among the other thing, there is something we need to focus on: